jrkaupert/other-notes/bbst-foundations/final_exam_prep.md

 Consistency with Image Heuristic
 Research
+Do some investigation into the company image, both internal to the company and external to the company.
+Identify what people think of the company in a few words, and ask if the presence of this type of bug is inconsistent with the overall image of the company.
+If it is consistent, ask if this bug is consistent with the image the company would like to have.

 Example
+If the bug is inconsistent with company image, report it to management as such and identify the possibility that leaving such a bug unfixed would possibly alter company image negatively.
+If the bug is consistent with company image, report to management that such a company image is not desirable and the bug should be fixed in order to help improve company image for the future.

 Consistency with Comparable Products Heuristic Research
+Look at similar word processing products and identify how they handle footnotes and how they handle saving.
+If no obvious problems exist in either of these areas (not just the exact issue seen here), the issue in this product is inconsistent with comparable products.
+If similar issues exist in other similar products, the bug should still be fixed so the company's product looks better against competitors.

 Example
+Report to management that comparable problems do not have any issues with saving or handling of footnotes, and that this issue is inconsistent with the way similar products work.
+Not only would users not expect such behavior, but it would reflect poorly on the product compared to competitors.
+Thus, it should be fixed to avoid violating user expectations and to remain competitive in the marketplace.

 Consistency within Product Heuristic
 Research
+Look at other areas of the product (outside of footnotes and saving) to see if similar behaviors occur elsewhere.
+If issues like this are not present, the product is inconsistent with itself.
+If issues like this are present, all such issues are inconsistent with the working parts of the product and should be fixed together.

 Example
+If this is the only type of issue across various parts of the product, report to management that it should be fixed because this is inconsistent and would violate user expectations because the rest of the product does not exhibit such strange behavior.
+If other similar issues exist in other areas, report to management that they should all be fixed because they are inconsistent with the parts of the product that work well, and collectively violate user expectations.

 ## L3: The Defect Arrival Rate ##
 > What is the Defect Arrival Rate?
 Some authors model the defect arrival rate